tarwn/lessthandot-hugo/blogs/content/posts/2018-01-23-streaming-alerts-using-aws-lambda-kinesis-and-dynamodb.md

   - Serverless

 ---
 Recently I was talking to some friends about alerting on complex streaming data.
 Between some past event processing work we had done and earlier experience aggregating real-time manufacturing data, I was thinking a lot about projecting and evaluating results as we go versus querying the for results on some frequency.
-It seemed like a realistic approach and I couldn&#8217;t stop thinking about it, so I decided to prototype the pieces that I was least familiar with.
+It seemed like a realistic approach and I couldn't stop thinking about it, so I decided to prototype the pieces that I was least familiar with.

-The idea is based on one that is used frequently in CQRS and I&#8217;m far from the first to have it, professional tools like [Apache Spark][1] and [Amazon Kinesis Data Analytics][2] support this idea of a continuous query over time, but part of the driver was also the desire to support user-defined rules in a multi-tenant environment and see how that would impact my design thinking as I prototyped.
+The idea is based on one that is used frequently in CQRS and I'm far from the first to have it, professional tools like [Apache Spark][1] and [Amazon Kinesis Data Analytics][2] support this idea of a continuous query over time, but part of the driver was also the desire to support user-defined rules in a multi-tenant environment and see how that would impact my design thinking as I prototyped.

 <div style="border: 1px solid #eeeeee; border-left: 8px solid #eeeeee; margin: .5em 0; padding: 1em;">
   <b>Examples:</b>